- Pain consists of nerve signals that blaze from any part of the body through the nervous system to the brain.

 Here are some of the more clinical descriptions for the pain that you may feel:

-And while there is no cure for pain, it can be mitigated by various different means that include lifestyle adaptations, physical therapy, pain medications, medical procedures, and psychotherapy.
+And while there is no cure for pain, it can be mitigated through various different means that include lifestyle adaptations, physical therapy, pain medications, medical procedures, and psychotherapy.

 Chronic pain is the most widespread reason that sends us to the doctor.
-It is thought that 1.5 billion people around the world suffer from chronic pain, and in the U.S. alone, more than 100 million people are believed to be living with chronic pain, for the most part relying on pain medication for treatment.
+It is thought that approximately 1.5 billion people around the world suffer from chronic pain, and more than 100 million people are believed to be living with chronic pain in the U.S., for the most part relying on pain medication for treatment.

-Whereas acute pain of the type we have already mentioned warns us of potential injury, chronic pain is pain that keeps recurring, or one that persists for a long period of time (three months or longer is the often-used benchmark in clinical studies).
+Whereas acute pain of the type we have already mentioned warns us of potential injury, chronic pain is pain that keeps recurring, or one that persists for a long period of time.
+Clinically, it is usually defined as lasting for three months of longer.
 Lower back pain, for example, can be unremitting and chronic, and like various other types of chronic pain, it is usually resistant to medical interventions.
 It can generally only be alleviated with medications and other treatment techniques like therapeutic massage, acupuncture, and physical therapy.